nalimuradov/clickbait/README.md

 # YouTube View Predictor

-Regressor that gauges the impact of the video title and thumbnail on the viewership success of a YouTube video.
+Regressor that gauges how the video title and thumbnail affect the viewership of a YouTube video.

 Try it at: https://nariman.herokuapp.com/